anantsnh/odin-recipes/README.md

 # odin-recipes
-brutalist recipe website for the odin project solely in html
+brutalist recipe website for the odin project